 Its main scope is UI rendering while abstracting away the client/server distribution.

-Our goal is to create a framework flexible enough so that you can use it as a main project base or in addition to your current project based on Node.js.
+Our goal is to create a framework flexible enough that you can use it as a main project base or in addition to your current project based on Node.js.

 Nuxt.js presets all the configuration needed to make your development of a Vue.js Application Server Rendered more enjoyable.